 Instructions

-2. Using a stand or hand mixer, cream the butter and sugars on medium speed until smooth and fluffy.
+- Using a stand or hand mixer, cream the butter and sugar on medium speed until smooth and creamy.

-4. Gradually add the dry ingredients, mixing on low speed until the dough comes together.
-If the dough is crumbly, add drops of water until it comes together.
+- Gradually add the dry ingredients, mixing on low speed until the dough comes together.

-8. Remove from the fridge and let it sit for a few minutes so it’s easier to work with.
+- Remove from the fridge and let it sit at room temp for 5-10 minutes so it’s easier to work with.
 Stamp and cut into shapes.
-(Lightly dust or dip the stamps/cutters in flour to prevent sticking.)
+(Lightly dust the dough, stamps and cutters in flour to prevent sticking.)

-9. Transfer the cookies onto a parchment-lined (or even better, a perforated mat-lined) baking pan.
+- Transfer the cookies onto a parchment-lined baking pan.
 Chill again in the freezer while the oven preheats.

-10. Bake at 350°F for around 10-12 minutes (depending on size and thickness), or until the cookies look set.
+- Bake at 350°F for around 10-12 minutes, or until the cookies are lightly golden around the bottom edges.

 You can find all of my favorite cookie tools here.
 If you try out this recipe, please let me know how it goes!:)